-- Initial number of product groups to be tested, or candidates for exemption - One-off costs: testing the frame formulations and accordantly the conditions of use - Annual running costs: additional efforts for data preparation and communication due to launching the new products and/ or information update
+Initial number of product groups to be tested, or candidates for exemption

+- One-off costs: testing the frame formulations and accordantly the conditions of use - Annual running costs: additional efforts for data preparation and communication due to launching the new products and/ or information update

-Table 79: Appendix Exemptions - estimated input variables (source own guess on basis of personal communication in expert group for Appendix Exemptions)
+Table 80: Appendix Exemptions - estimated input variables (source own guess on basis of personal communication in expert group for Appendix Exemptions)

+Number of product Initial testing costs Annual running costs

+groups [€/product group] [€/a]

-Number of product groups Annual running costs [€/a] 80-120 50000 - 100 000 500 000 - 1 000 000
+80-120 50000 - 100 000 500 000 - 1 000 000

-The anticipation of figures is underpinned by consideration on examples from the construction chemicals sector (e.g. GISBAU data base) and the expert discussion group on exemptions.
+Anticipation of these figures is underpinned by consideration on examples from the construction chemicals sector (e.g. GISBAU data base) and the expert discussion group on exemptions.
+The running costs comprise the efforts for administration and evaluation of the data for acknowledgement process for exemption.